sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 ## Testing code

-In order to ensure are true to our [philosphy](#philosophy), we have various implementations of testing for our code base.
+In order to ensure we are true to our [philosphy](#philosophy), we have various implementations of testing for our code base.

 This includes, but is not limited to:
 - Image Vulnerability scanning
 - Infrascture as code
 - Unit, Integration and end-to-end tests as outlined in the [testing-pyrmid](#testing-pyramid)

-Our goal is to ensure that our product and code work, but are also secure and all reasonable effort has been taken to reduce the risk of a security related incident associated to Sourcegraph
+Our goal is to ensure that our product and code work, and that all reasonable effort has been taken to reduce the risk of a security-related incident associated to Sourcegraph.

 ## Flaky tests